ShubhamAC20/HR-Data-Analytics/README.md

 4.Used DAX Queries to do the initial visualization, mainly the COUNT() function to create measures such as the total working days, days people were present, and so on.

+5.This dashboard was created with the help of Power BI, Dax, MS-Excel & Power Query Editor.